Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/2 - Interfaces and the Use Command/README.md

 ## Using the Use Command

-If an interface is availiable within the environment Kaeon FUSION is running in, it can be incorporated with an element whose content matches the name of the interface nested within an element containing the content "Use".
+If an interface is available within the environment Kaeon FUSION is running in, it can be incorporated with an element whose content matches the name of the interface nested within an element containing the content "Use".

 For example: